 In Australia, contracts form the backbone of business transactions, employment relationships, property deals, and countless day-to-day agreements.
 Yet many people still find themselves signing documents under pressure—whether due to time constraints, financial stress, intimidation, or even subtle psychological tactics.
 While it may feel easier to sign and “deal with it later,” signing under pressure can create significant legal risks.
-In some cases, it can even lead to costly Litigation and Dispute Resolution proceedings.
+In some cases, it can even lead to costly Litigation and Dispute Resolution proceedings that often require the involvement of experienced contract dispute lawyers.

 This article explores the dangers of signing a contract under pressure, how Australian law treats these situations, and what steps you can take to protect yourself before and after signing.